Larry R. Rogers Jr.

 Biography

-Larry R. Rogers, Jr. is a trial lawyer with over 25 years of experience advocating for victims and helping people.
-As an equity partner at Power Rogers, L.L.P., Mr. Rogers, has successfully obtained numerous multimillion dollar settlements and verdicts in a variety of serious personal injury and wrongful death matters.
-Mr. Rogers has pursued cases against municipalities, healthcare providers, and corporate defendants whose wrongful conduct in aviation, medical treatment, transportation and trucking matters, as well as product liability and civil rights matters, has caused catastrophic injuries or even death.
+Larry R. Rogers, Jr. is a trial lawyer with over 30 years of experience advocating for victims, fighting for victims rights, and helping people in general.
+As an equity partner at Power Rogers, L.L.P., Mr. Rogers, Jr. has successfully obtained numerous multimillion dollar settlements and verdicts in a variety of serious personal injury and wrongful death matters.
+Mr. Rogers Jr. has pursued cases against municipalities, healthcare providers, and corporate defendants whose wrongful conduct in aviation, medical treatment, transportation and trucking matters, as well as product liability and civil rights matters, has caused catastrophic injuries ranging from paraplegia to brain injuries or even death.
+In 2024 alone, Mr. Rogers Jr. has personally represented individuals in personal injury and wrongful death cases totaling over $130 million and over the course of his career and has recovered $100s of millions of dollars for his clients.

 High Profile Cases